-When I make my hardware projects at some point of development I usually need to know voltage of a pin, how many current is drained from the voltage source or a PIN and so on.
+When I make my hardware projects, during development I usually need to know different magnitudes into the circuit like voltage of a pin, how many current is drained from the voltage source or a PIN and so on.

 Voltage, current and often power that are involved into a circuit are magnitudes that an electronics designer must know during all time that they are active.

 To measure them the simplest measurement instrument that you can use is the multimeter: